Free energy calculation

 Averaged density profile

-The agreement with the expected energy profile is reasonable, despite some noise in the central part.
+The agreement with the expected energy profile is reasonable, despite some noise in the central part (where fewer data points are available due to the repulsive potential).

 The limits of free sampling